wellyshen/use-places-autocomplete/README.md

 ## Getting Started

 `usePlacesAutocomplete` is based on the [Places Autocomplete](https://developers.google.com/maps/documentation/javascript/places-autocomplete) (or more specific [docs](https://developers.google.com/maps/documentation/javascript/reference/places-autocomplete-service)) of [Google Maps Place API](https://developers.google.com/maps/documentation/javascript/places).
-If you are unfamiliar with these APIs, we recommend you reviewing them before we start.
+If you are unfamiliar with these APIs, we recommend you review them before we start.

 ### Setup APIs